 Some of the most expensive comics from the Copper Age of Comic Books are:

 - Teenage Mutant Ninja Turtles #1 (1984), This comic book featured the origin and first appearance of the Teenage Mutant Ninja Turtle.
-The first print of this comic book sold for 245,000 USD for a 9.8 CGC grade.
-Beware: this comic book had 6 printings, and each cost a different amount.
+Beware: this comic book had 6 printings, and each carry a different amount.

-- Albedo #2: this copper age comic book featured the origin and the first appearance of Usagi Yojimbo sold for 31,000 USD for a 9.8 CGC grade.
+- Albedo #2: this copper age comic book featured the origin and the first appearance of Usagi Yojimbo.

 What makes your comic books valuable?